roscoestar/roscoestar.github.io/_posts/2019-09-11-dinosaur-family-overview.markdown

 ![fig-1.4](/assets/images/posts/family-overview-4.png)

-A subset of Diplodocoidea, dicraeosaurids (meaning “bifurcated reptile”) are an unusual family of sauropods with two rows of crazy horns down their necks.
+A subset of Diplodocoidea, dicraeosaurids (meaning “bifurcated reptile”) are an unusual family of relatively small and short-necked sauropod, some of which had two rows of crazy horns down their necks.
 These could’ve been for display or to ward off predators while their necks were lowered to feed, and were probably **keratinized** (covered in keratin, like a beak, horn, or fingernail).
+They probably fed by standing in one place and using their low, horizontal necks to eat bushes and shrubs (grass didn’t exist yet at that time) within their wide radius.
 Famous members include *Amargasaurus*, *Dicraeosaurus*, and *Bajadasaurus*.

 ![fig-2.6](/assets/images/posts/family-overview-2.6.jpg)